jetdillo/Laniakea/README.md

 * bv80.yml
    * Post-boot Ansible provisioning playbook to add packages & configs for the SVROS BV80 BotVac

+* setup_ros.yml
+   * A basic provisioning playbook to install a specified version of ROS onto a host.
+You will need to tweak the hosts: line to the system/inventory entry you want to deploy to.
+The ``make_sd.yml`` playbook generates images w/ ROS Indigo Igloo already installed on it.
+You should only need to use this on a system/series of systems that don't have ROS already installed(like, say, a chaser/maintenance laptop).

+How to run:

+You will need to have Ansible installed already on the computer you run these playbooks from. cd <YOUR LOCAL GIT REPO>/laniakea/ansible/playbooks

+To run make_sd.yml to flash an SD card with the Ubiquity Robotics image for Raspberry Pi do this:

+`ansible-playbook -K make_sd.yml`

+...and follow the prompts

+After make_sd.yml completes, run:
+`ansible-playbook -k -K -u ubuntu --extra-vars "robothost=ubiquity" newbiquity.yml`

+The extra "-k" tells Ansible that you need to use regular password auth along with the sudo password for this playbook run.
+This is because fresh out of the box, this install doesn't have any ssh public keys stored in /home/ubuntu/.ssh/authorized_keys

+From here you branch off into other appropriate playbooks for installing the BV80 BotVac packages, for example.

 These should mostly work, although the make_sd.yml has received the brunt of hacking and testing.
 Please send pull requests, comments, bug reports, etc.